 Providence: The Friars are headed to their fifth straight NCAA Tournament.
-Since its trip to the Final Four in 1987, Providence had made only six tourney appearances from 1988 to 2013.
+Providence had made only six tourney appearances from 1988 to 2013 since its trip to the Final Four in 1987.

 Villanova: The Wildcats should be a No. 1 seed in the tournament.
-They lost on the opening weekend in 2014, 2015 and 2017.
+The Wildcats lost on the opening weekend in 2014, 2015 and 2017.
 In 2016?
 They won the national championship.